zeebigbadkitty/Bottoms-Up/readme.md

   ![My Skills](https://skillicons.dev/icons?i=html,css,js,nodejs,bootstrap,express,mysql,heroku,github&theme=dark)

    ## User Story
-   *As an employee of a bar,
+   *As an owner of a bar

     *I want an app to easily manage inventory
-    *I want to view all inventory in a spreadsheet and export it to a csv file *I want to be able to add and delete inventory
-    *I want to notify the admin if inventory is low via email *I only want employees of the bar to be able to make any changes to the inventory.
+    *I want my employee be able to view, update the inventory *I want my employee be able to view and export the result count as csv file *I want the app automatically send alert email to me when the product is getting low *I want the app automatically send order request email to my supplier *I want the admin level user has the ability to delete an low demand product *I want the admin level user has the ability to register new product *I want the admin level user has the ability to view inventor vs sale to make smart decisions

   ## Table-of-contents